-Inspectors inspect workplaces to ensure they are following the law.
-During their inspections, WorkSafe inspectors may issue improvement or prohibition notices or give directions.
-They can also carry out other enforcement and compliance activities.
+Inspectors inspect workplaces to ensure they are complying with OHS laws.
+During their inspections, WorkSafe inspectors may issue improvement, prohibition or non-disturbance notices or give directions.
+They can also issue infringement notices or official warnings for certain offences and carry out other enforcement and compliance activities.

 Members of the public and people in a workplace can ask WorkSafe to send an inspector to attend a workplace to enquire into an alleged failure to follow Victoria's OHS laws.
 The nature and circumstances of the request may determine whether an inspector will attend.

 More information about inspectors and enforcement is available on the WorkSafe website.